dcdpr/did-btcr2/chapters/CRUD-Operations.md

 | E     | custom network 3 |
 | F     | custom network 4 |

-Any value not in the table results in an INVALID_DID Error.
+Any value not in the table MUST result in an INVALID_DID Error.

 To validate the ::Genesis Bytes::, check the hrp value.
 If hrp is ‘k’, the
-::Genesis Bytes:: must be a 33-byte representation of a compressed secp256k1 public key.
-If hrp is ‘x’, the ::Genesis Bytes:: must be a 32-byte SHA256 hash of a ::Genesis Document::.
-If these conditions are not met, or hrp has any other value, it results in an INVALID_DID Error.
+::Genesis Bytes:: MUST be a 33-byte representation of a compressed secp256k1 public key.
+If hrp is ‘x’, the ::Genesis Bytes:: MUST be a 32-byte SHA256 hash of a ::Genesis Document::.
+If these conditions are not met, or hrp has any other value, it MUST result in an INVALID_DID Error.

-Then the resolution options of a resolution request must be processed and the following fields must be used to execute the request:
+Then the resolution options of a resolution request MUST be processed and the following fields MUST be used to execute the request:

 * versionId: The versionId of the DID document targeted by this resolution request.
 If there is a DID document with this versionId, it MUST be returned